 - a) While children remain in prison, their safety and welfare are at risk.
-[4] IRCSC concluded that YOIs and STCs are 'wholly unsuitable' for children, and 'should be phased out within the next ten years.
-The HMPPS considers all STCs to have failed to meet good standards of safety and care since 2017.773 Two Secure School pilots (a new form of custody announced in 2016) have been beset by delays.
-774 - b) Experiences in custody during Covid-19 were brutal for children.
-UKG made no efforts to remove children from prison, so they were subjected to awful conditions for months, characterised by poor in-cell provision, withdrawal of support services, and deprived of education, visits and contact.
-Recovery - 762 Home Office (2022) Police powers and procedures: Other PACE powers, England and Wales, year ending 31 March 2022. - 763 Responses to FOI requests by Just for Kids Law from 32 police forces for the year 2019, cited in Just for Kids Law (2022) "It's Horrible when they keep you there at night" Ending the overnight detention of children in police custody - 764 Children's Commissioner for England (2017) A night in the cells.
-Children in police custody and the provision of non-familial appropriate adults - 765 Home Office (2017) Concordat on Children in Custody - 766 Responses to FOI requests by Just for Kids Law.
-For the year 2019. - 767 HM Government (2022) The UK's Response to the UN Committee's List of Issues on the Rights of the Child, Paragraph 294 - 769 15-year-old boy, child looked after, held overnight in police custody on multiple occasions. - 770 Alliance for Youth Justice and Leaders Unlocked (2022) Young Advocates for Youth Justice A youth-led report from children and young people with experience of the system - 772 The Independent Review of Children's Social Care (2022) The independent review of children's social care: final report - 773 National Audit Office (2022) Children in custody: secure training centres and secure schools - 774 The first pilot is not expected to open until 2024 and there is no known progress on the second pilot.
-Public Accounts Committee (15 July 2022) 'Delays to secure schools condemn vulnerable children to unsafe conditions, say MPs' - 775 Harris, M and Goodfellow, P. (2022) Crises and crossroads for the children's secure estate: Resisting child imprisonment and rethinking youth custody postpandemic, Alliance for Youth Justice - 776 HM Chief Inspectorate of Prisons for England and Wales (2020) Annual Report 2019-20 Alliance for Youth Justice (2022) 'The Youth Justice response to the Covid-19 Pandemic'; Harris, M and Goodfellow, P. (2022) Crises and crossroads for the children's secure estate: Resisting child imprisonment and rethinking youth custody post-pandemic, Alliance for Youth Justice
+[4] IRCSC concluded that YOIs and STCs are 'wholly unsuitable' for children, and 'should be phased out within the next ten years.'772 HMPPS considers all STCs to have failed to meet good standards of safety and care since 2017.773 Two Secure School pilots (a new form of custody announced in 2016) have been beset by delays.774 - b) Experiences in custody during Covid-19 were brutal for children.775 UKG made no efforts to remove children from prison, so they were subjected to awful conditions for months, characterised by poor in-cell provision, withdrawal of support services, and deprived of education, visits and contact.776 Recovery

+- 763 Responses to FOI requests by Just for Kids Law from 32 police forces for the year 2019, cited in Just for Kids Law (2022) "It's Horrible when they keep you there at night" Ending the overnight detention of children in police custody - 764 Children's Commissioner for England (2017) A night in the cells.
+Children in police custody and the provision of non-familial appropriate adults 765 Home Office (2017) Concordat on Children in Custody - 765 Home Office (2017) Concoraat on Chilaren in Custoay - 766 Responses to FOI requests by Just for Kids Law.
+For the year 2019. - 767 HM Government (2022) The UK's Response to the UN Committee's List of Issues on the Rights of the Child, Paragraph 294 - 768 PACE, s37(3) - 769 15-year-old boy, child looked after, held overnight in police custody on multiple occasions. - 770 Alliance for Youth Justice and Leaders Unlocked (2022) Young Advocates for Youth Justice A youth-led report from children and young people with experience of the system - 771 Ibid - 772 The Independent Review of Children's Social Care (2022) The independent review of children's social care: final report - 773 National Audit Office (2022) Children in custody: secure training centres and secure schools - 774 The first pilot is not expected to open until 2024 and there is no known progress on the second pilot.
+Public Accounts Committee (15 July 2022) 'Delays to secure schools condemn vulnerable children to unsafe conditions, say MPs' - 775 Harris, M and Goodfellow, P. (2022) Crises and crossroads for the children's secure estate: Resisting child imprisonment and rethinking youth custody postpandemic, Alliance for Youth Justice - 776 HM Chief Inspectorate of Prisons for England and Wales (2020) Annual Report 2019-20 Alliance for Youth Justice (2022) 'The Youth Justice response to the Covid-19 Pandemic'; Harris, M and Goodfellow, P. (2022) Crises and crossroads for the children's secure estate: Resisting child imprisonment and rethinking youth custody post-pandemic, Alliance for Youth Justice has been slow and inconsistent, and the long-term impacts are yet to be realised.777